[Root] / Extensibility / Best Practices Guide

 {

-Here an assertions class MyBaseClassAssertions using generic type parameters is declared.
+Here an assertions class MyBaseClassAssertions using generic type parameters is defined.

 Again, the typical ReferenceTypeAssertions is used as a base class.
-The TSubject and TAssertions type parameters are used to define the base class
+The TSubject and TAssertions type parameters are passed to the base class declaration.

 Concrete assertions class variant